swarbler/countryguess/README.md

 ![main menu](/screenshots/main-menu.png)

-a fun little program where you try to guess the countries of the world, and countries are slowly filled up in the ASCII art map.
+a fun little program where you try to guess the countries of the world to fill up the ASCII art map.

 ## Feature List